-London's public transport network is divided into nine travel zones.
+London's public transport network, localled called the London Tube, is divided into nine travel zones.
 Zone 1 is in Central London and zones 6 to 9 are on the outskirts of the city.

-An adult cash fare for a single journey in zone 1 is £4.90.
-The same fare with Visitor Oyster card, Oyster card or contactless payment card is £2.40.
-For more details about Tube fares, see the Transport for London website.
+An adult cash fare on the London metro for a single journey in zone 1 is £4.90.
+The same Tube fare with Visitor Oyster card, Oyster card or contactless payment card is £2.40.
+For more details about London Tube prices, see the Transport for London website.

 For contactless payment cards issued outside the UK, please check for transaction fees or bank changes.

 If you plan on travelling around London to do some sightseeing and visit some of London's best attractions, why not get a London Pass and save even more money.

 Is there a London Tube map?

 Devised in 1933 by Harry Beck, the London Underground map is a 20th-century design classic.
 It's very useful, clearly indicating the general directions used to designate trains (north, south, east or westbound), and with all interchanges clearly shown.

 Visit our Travel Maps section to download a pdf of the London Tube map.